Time River: Background

 "Under the Same Moon" was originally composed when Miho Hazama was around twenty years old.
 When Miho was introduced from Gil Goldstein about his video of accordion quartet via email, she noticed and felt similarity.
 Then she decided to rearrange "Under the Same Moon" for Gil and m_unit, her bigband.
 Gil was invited as a guest player.

 In the title track "Time River", another guest, Joshua Redman is playing.

-At the end of this album, a track of American rock supergroup A Perfect Circle, "Magdalena", is included.
-Miho Hazama had been playing tracks of A Perfect Circle in her cover band, when she was a senior high school student, and her favorite track was "The Hollow" in album Mer de Noms.
-She had been decided to conclude this album Time River by bright tone track "Magdalena" from Mer de Noms, after long journey of minor tracks.
+At the end of this album, a track of American rock supergroup A Perfect Circle, "Magdalena" from Mer de Noms, 2000, is included.
+Miho Hazama had been playing tracks of A Perfect Circle in her cover band, when she was a senior high school student, and her favorite track was "The Hollow" on the album Mer de Noms.
+She decided to conclude Time River with the bright tone track "Magdalena" from Mer de Noms, after a series of narrative tracks.

 Track listing

 All compositions by Miho Hazama except as indicated.